Somalia at the 2016 Summer Olympics: Background

+Competitors

+The following is the list of number of competitors participating in the Games and selected biographies.

 Athletics

 Somalia was represented by one male athlete at the 2016 Games in athletics – Mohamed Daud Mohamed, a 5000 metres runner.
 It marked his first appearance at an international athletics competition, following a transition into athletics from football.
 He said prior to the Olympics, "I am improving by the day and I hope to improve on my finish time.
 Running is hard and all athletes aim to win.
 My objective is to win; but there are different ways of winning.
 It is not about being first, second or third.
 If I set a new personal record, it is a win for me".
 Mohamed competed on 17 August in the first heat of the 5000 metres, finishing in 24th position out of the 25 runners, only ahead of Rosefelo Siosi of the Solomon Islands, thus eliminating him from the competition.

 The country's sole female athlete at the 2016 Games was Maryan Nuh Muse, in the 400 metres.
 Muse had previously competed on behalf of Somalia at international youth athletic competitions around the world.
 Prior to the competition, she spoke of the difference in the quality of the training facilities in Somalia compared to those in other countries, saying "A number of countries will be participating among them Jamaica and United States; but I am hoping to shine.
-We don’t have the same training facilities, theirs is better than ours.
+We don't have the same training facilities, theirs is better than ours.
 I know they are determined to win but we are also equally determined."
 She competed in the sixth heat of the 400 metres competition on 13 August; she came in last place with a time of 1:10:14, over 18 seconds behind the heat's winner Salwa Eid Naser of Bahrain.